tony-box/bicep-registry-modules/avm/res/api-management/service/backend/README.md

 ### Parameter: `serviceFabricCluster.clientCertificatethumbprint`

 The client certificate thumbprint for the management endpoint.
-Will be ignored if certificatesIds are provided
+Will be ignored if certificatesIds are provided.

 - Required: No
 - Type: string